ChristopherBurg/dinosaur-os/README.md

 # Other Changes

 I hide the Discourse and Documentation launch icons.
-I don't use these so they're unwanted clutter in my laucher.
+I don't use these so they're unwanted clutter in my launcher.
+I also hide the System Updater.
+It opens a terminal and runs ujust update and then closes the terminal.
+I don't like that the terminal disappears after completion and I can't open the terminal and type the same command myself.